Ryon Healy: Oakland Athletics

 The Oakland Athletics selected Healy in the third round of the 2013 Major League Baseball draft.
 Healy subsequently signed with the Athletics.

 In 2014, Healy played for the Stockton Ports of the High-A California League, finishing the season with a .285 batting average, 16 home runs, and 83 RBI.
 While playing for the Midland RockHounds of the Double-A Texas League in 2015, Healy was named an All-Star.
 He was also named Texas League Player of the Week twice.

 Without an invite to big league camp, Healy returned to Midland to begin the 2016 season.
 However, Healy went on to hit .338 with 8 home runs and 34 RBI in 36 games before earning a promotion to the Nashville Sounds of the Triple-A Pacific Coast League.
 He appeared in the 2016 All-Star Futures Game as Oakland's lone representative, and earned an unlikely promotion to the major leagues on July 15.
 In 49 games with Nashville, Healy hit .318 with 6 home runs and 30 RBI, splitting time at first base and third base.

 Upon his promotion, Healy was immediately inserted by manager Bob Melvin as the team's third baseman, supplanting Danny Valencia.
 He recorded his first major league hit, a 3-run home run, on July 16 in a game against the Toronto Blue Jays.
 On July 24, Healy hit a walk-off home run against the Tampa Bay Rays, capping a three-run ninth-inning rally.
 On October 3, Healy was named the AL Rookie of the Month for the month of September, when he hit .355 with 7 home runs and 19 RBI to conclude his breakout season.
 In 72 games, Healy hit .305/.337/.524 with 13 home runs and 37 RBI, with a batting average that led all qualified AL rookies, reaching as high as third in the batting order.

 Coming off of an impressive 2016, Healy was expected to enter 2017 as Oakland's permanent third baseman.
 However, plans changed when the team signed Trevor Plouffe on January 10, 2017, and was named the starting third baseman by general manager David Forst on January 18.
 The move allowed Healy to move to his natural position at first base.
-In early 2017, he has split time between first base and designated hitter.
+In early 2017, he split time between first base and designated hitter.
 He finished the season with a .271 average with 25 home runs and 78 runs batted in.